alfityah18/alfityah18.github.io/README.md

             <img src="images/logo_tiktok.png" alt="Instagram Icon"></a>
         <div class="additional-content">
             <img id="additional-image" src="images/pd.png" alt="Additional Image">
             <p class="additional-text">Public Domain.
-Anything in this public domain is freely usable by anyone without obtaining permission and without citing the original author, but no one can ever own this.</p>
+Anything in this public domain is freely usable by anyone without obtaining permission and without citing the original author, but no one can ever own this.
+Knowledge is not for sale.</p>
             <p class="additional-text">Optimized for phones & tablets in portrait mode.</p>
         </div>
     </div> <!-- Closing div for social-links -->